HealthShare Health Connect Cloud Reference Information

 After you create a production, it shows up in the Message Banks list at the top of the page with a Production State of Stopped.
 When the creation process is finished, the Production State changes to Running.
 The Production Started column shows the time the production was started, in GMT.
 You may need to click Refresh to update the status.

 To manage the Message Bank in the Management Portal, click Manage in the row for that Message Bank.
-If you are not already logged in to the Management Portal, you will need to log in with a username and password that you or a team member has created on the Connect Users page
+If you are not already logged in to the Management Portal, you will need to log in with a username and password that you or a team member has created (and assigned message bank access to) on the Connect Users page.

 For more details on Message Banks, see Configuring the Enterprise Message BankOpens in a new tab.